-In the first instance we would expect the student's form tutor to discuss any issues with their tutees and suggest possible solutions; a record of actions and discussions should be kept on CPOMS.
+In the first instance, we would expect the student's Form Tutor to discuss any issues with their tutees and suggest possible solutions; a record of actions and discussions should be kept on CPOMS.

-If the behaviour continues or the form tutor believes he/she needs help in resolving an issue he/she will email the Head of Key Stage or Head of Sixth Form.
+If the behaviour continues or the form tutor believes he/she needs help in resolving an issue, he/she will email the Director of Pastoral Care or the Head of Sixth Form.

-An investigation into a complaint of bullying will be carried out in most cases by the Head of Key Stage, Head of Sixth Form or the Pastoral Support Officer, and will include an interview with all the parties and a record of statements made.
+An investigation into a complaint of bullying will be carried out in most cases by the Director of Pastoral Care, Head of Sixth Form or the Pastoral Support Officer, and will include an interview with all the parties and a record of statements made.

-Staff teaching the bullied pupil and the Form Tutors will be informed as appropriate.
+Staff teaching the bullied pupil and Form Tutors will be informed as appropriate.